ang-cai/cos360/README.txt

+README.txt: How to run a Tournament

+Original assignment README:

 README.txt: Quick guide to coding up your strategy

 For this assignment you have to implement the interface Ultimatum.java and create a file